In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Black Angus rib-eye steaks with bagna càuda, broccoli, and radishes

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Paleo, Mediterranean, Carb-Conscious, Protein Plus
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Paleo, Mediterranean, Carb-Conscious, No Added Sugar, Protein Plus

 2 Servings, 620 Calories/Serving